-Non-Hodgkin's lymphoma is cancer of the lymphoid tissue, which includes the lymph nodes, spleen, and other organs of the immune system.
+Non-Hodgkin lymphoma (NHL) is cancer of the lymph tissue.
+Lymph tissue is found in the lymph nodes, spleen, and other organs of the immune system.

 Symptoms depend on what area of the body is affected by the cancer and how fast the cancer is growing.

 Symptoms may include:

 - Fever and chills that come and go

 - Swollen lymph nodes in the neck, underarms, groin, or other areas